49 Big Buffalo Falls

 Little Buffalo Falls (April 2020)

-A lovely little waterfall, Big Buffalo Falls is about 8 feet tall and 12-15 feet wide.
+A lovely waterfall, Big Buffalo Falls is low and wide at about 8 feet tall and 12-15 feet wide flowing off a sharp bedrock ledge then cascading down more rounded smooth bedrock.
 We linger a while here taking it all in.
 This is the first waterfall of any significance and one of only a handful on the entire 153-mile Buffalo River.
 Big Buffalo Falls is for us the highlight of today’s hike.

 Not a tall waterfall Big Buffalo Falls is however the first significant falls on the Buffalo River